$156 Find Cheap Flights from Quebec to North Carolina

 • How many cities have direct flights to North Carolina?

-From Quebec, there are direct flights to North Carolina from 2 cities.
-The city with the most direct flights is Montreal, with 58 direct flights each week.
+From Quebec, there are direct flights to North Carolina from 1 city.
+This city is Montreal and there are 38 direct flights each week.

 • How many direct flights to North Carolina are there each day?